 2. Write a 400-word essay (approximately two typed pages).
 Please write on additional sheets and attach them to your other materials.

 The topic of your essay: "As you know by now, the COJO experience entails coursework, co-curricular activities, study abroad, and many other things.
 As a department, we're committed to you being engaged in work for the common good professionally and personally.
 Given the currents in American political discourse, what is one key experience you've had in COJO that you feel has prepared you for effective communication that addresses these tensions?
 How can you apply that experience in a way that contributes to the common good?"
 If you previously applied for COJO scholarships you will need to describe a different key experience.

 The essay is weighted more heavily than any other aspect of your application so put effort into your thinking, writing and editing.
 You are working toward a degree in a discipline that places strong emphasis on skilled writing.
 Your skills should be evident in your essay.

-3. Submit a copy of your most recent transcript (available from Murphy Online).
+3. Submit a copy of your most recent transcript.
+Unofficial transcripts are acceptable. (available from Murphy Online).